python/mypy/docs/source/stubtest.rst

 .. warning::

-    stubtest attempts to import specified python modules.
-    It will execute all module level code.
-Please, keep this in mind.
+    stubtest will import and execute Python code from the packages it checks.

 Example
 *******